Berryllion/strangers/README.md

 # Strangers

-Card games to create connections.
+Card games to create connections. <br />
-Based heavily on https://github.com/jonathan-lph own version and https://werejustfriends.online/.
+Thanks to https://github.com/jonathan-lph for the decks and inspiration as well as https://werejustfriends.online/.

 ## How to use it?